-Other than the structured deposits, entrusted deposits and bank balances and deposits specified in Notes 28, 29 and 30, respectively, the Group has no other significant assets bearing interest.
+Other than the entrusted deposits and bank balances and deposits specified in Notes 28 and 29 respectively, the Group has no other significant assets bearing interest.

 The Group is exposed to cash flow interest rate risk due to the fluctuation of the prevailing market interest rates on its bank balances and deposits.